The 5 Easiest Ways to Make Money in Final Fantasy XIV

 - Do some levequests.
 Levequests aren't necessary for gathering, but for crafting it can be.
 This will allow you to earn some gil and experience, while not using as many materials just making items.
 I recommend not turning in high quality items though, just normal items.
 Grand company quests can be run as well to earn experience and seals, however they won't earn any gil.

 - Try to make high quality items.
 High quality items always sell, no matter what level you are.
 So strive to make high quality items.
-You will make your money back, and then some.
+You will make your money back.

 Overview of Levequests